Bachelor of Jazz Studies Student Handbook

 Message from the Dean

 These are stimulating times of great development for the Desautels Faculty of Music.
-Thanks to the generous and visionary leadership of our benefactor, Dr. Marcel Desautels, along with the support from generous donors to the Taché Arts Project, the final piece to a decade-long expansion of our music facilities will be a state-of-the art concert hall, scheduled to open in fall of 2024.
+Thanks to the generous and visionary leadership of our benefactor, the late Dr. Marcel Desautels, along with the support from numerous generous donors to the Taché Arts Project, the final piece to a decade-long expansion of our music facilities will be a state-of-the-art concert hall, scheduled to open in September 2024.

-Invest some time to learn more about the Desautels Faculty of Music as you explore this website, speak with us about our various programs, and visit us on campus to see our state-of -the-art facilities and experience the talents of our students, ensembles and faculty in performance.
+I invite you to invest some time to learn more about the Desautels Faculty of Music as you explore this website, speak with us about our various programs, visit us on campus to see our inspiring facilities, and experience the talents of our students, ensembles, and faculty in performance.

 Staff Contact List